berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * YML Parser

+  * comments trailing the data value on the line are not properly detected and removed after parsing YML.
+The text after # on id: basic_zip should be removed during parsing with any trailing spaces removed.

+    ```
+    -widget:
+        id: basic_zip #Some comment text
+        data_type: text
+        type: text
+    ```

   * Fix Array level parsing error:  In the example below the ^ on the front of the array elements at widget.valid_pat.pattern seems to be stripping of the first characters of the string which makes the RE pattern invalid.
 See:  [../../data/forms/examples/field-validator-regex-multiple.txt](../../data/forms/examples/field-validator-regex-multiple.txt)

   ```